Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/maybe-games/vote/maybe-minister/rules/_index.md

 Everyone **votes** on this proposal.
 * From your possible votes---all Votes on cards you've won---secretly pick the one you want.
 * Once done, everyone simultaneously reveals their vote.
-* If the majority voted YES, the proposal is ACCEPTED.
-Otherwise, it's REJECTED.
+* If the majority voted NO, the proposal is REJECTED.
+Otherwise, it is ACCEPTED.

 If ACCEPTED, all LAW cards become permanent rules in the game.
 Otherwise, discard them.

-Finally, sort all the voters from LOW to HIGH.
+Finally, sort all the voters
+* ACCEPTED?
+Sort from LOW to HIGH (vote numbers).
+Otherwise, sort HIGH to LOW instead.
 * In that order, everyone takes one card from the proposal.
 (Cycle until all cards taken.)
 * If ACCEPTED, place that card before you with the green side up.
 Otherwise, place it red side up.